2007emilyl/datasciencecoursera/GettingandCleanningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-run_analysis.R will do the following:
+run_analysis.R does the following:

-> 1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-> 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-> 3. Uses descriptive activity names to name the activities in the data set.
+3. Uses descriptive activity names to name the activities in the data set.
-> 4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.
-> 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 Get the data
 ------------
 Download the file.
 Put it in the folder and unzip the file under folder "D:/MyCourse/.../Project/UCI HAR Dataset".

 Read the files
 --------------